 I am horrible at taking notes.
 Not just my handwriting, which is admirably atrocious.
 But the act of taking notes itself.
-I tend to keep it all in my head, which is silly because I also have a lackluster memory.
+I tend to try to keep it all in my head, which is silly because I also have a lackluster memory.
 On more than one occasion, my receptionist has rung through and said they have someone on the phone.
 I regularly answer with “Who?
-I’ve never heard of that person,” before Ruby tells me the person is a current client.
-But lately I’ve gotten much better at this.
+I’ve never heard of that person,” before Ruby Receptionists tells me the person is a current client.
+But lately, I’ve gotten much better at this.
 And I’ve gotten to the bottom of my note-taking weakness.

 The Quick Assessment

 For example, I am somewhat messy.
-When I come home from work I tend to just discard items on chairs, tables, etc. When I moved in with my girlfriend I vowed I would simply stop doing this.
+When I come home from work, I tend just to discard items on chairs, tables, etc. When I moved in with my girlfriend, I vowed I would simply stop doing this.
 Easy, right?
 Wrong.
 I didn’t get to the root of the problem, and until I did, the habit recurred in cycles.

 Sitting Down with Yourself